 E-prescribing enhances security and curbs fraud, waste and abuse.
 Drug Enforcement Administration (DEA) e-prescribing requirements call for two-factor authentication, reducing the likelihood of fraudulent prescribing.
 Federal and state action would be timely, as e-prescribing of controlled substances has only been legal in all 50 states since September 2015.
 Only 14 percent of controlled substance prescriptions are issued electronically.

 Most states use data to help identify and prevent drug abuse and diversion, but program variances limit their effectiveness.
 It is necessary to harmonize state requirements for reporting and accessing PDMP data, and to create one system with unified expectations by healthcare providers and law enforcement.
-A national PDMP would leverage e-prescribing to provide guidance for prescribers and dispensers in real-time when providing patient care.
+A nationwide PDMP would leverage e-prescribing to provide guidance for prescribers and dispensers in real-time when providing patient care.

 • Provide manufacturer-funded mail-back envelopes for unused opioid drugs, available to patients at pharmacies upon request.